About Ali A. Mazrui

 In 2005 the American journal, Foreign Policy (Washington, DC), and the British Journal, Prospect (London), nominated Ali Mazrui among the top 100 public intellectuals alive in the world as a whole.
 Foreign Policy is published by the Carnegie Endowment for International Peace, New York.
 Mazrui was earlier elected an Icon of the Twentieth Century by Lincoln University in Pennsylvania, USA.
 In 2007 he was nominated for the Living Legends Award by the Economic Community of West African States [ECOWAS] and the African Communications Association.

-Dr. Mazrui has also written for magazines and newspapers.
-He has been published in The Times (London), The New York Times, The Sunday Nation (Nairobi), Transition (Kampala and Cambridge, MA, USA), Al-Ahram (Cairo), The Guardian (London) and (Lagos), The Economist (London) and The Cumhuriyet (Istanbul and Ankara), Yomiuri Shimbun (Tokyo and Osaka), The Standard (Nairobi), International Herald Tribune (Paris), Elsevier (Amsterdam), Los Angeles Times Syndicate (USA) and Afrique 2000 (Brussels and Paris), City Press (Johannesburg), and The Monitor (Kampala).
-Professor Mazrui has also written syndicated articles on behalf of the United Nations Alliance of Civilizations, New York, USA.
+Dr. Mazrui also wrote for magazines and newspapers.
+He published in The Times (London), The New York Times, The Sunday Nation (Nairobi), Transition (Kampala and Cambridge, MA, USA), Al-Ahram (Cairo), The Guardian (London) and (Lagos), The Economist (London) and The Cumhuriyet (Istanbul and Ankara), Yomiuri Shimbun (Tokyo and Osaka), The Standard (Nairobi), International Herald Tribune (Paris), Elsevier (Amsterdam), Los Angeles Times Syndicate (USA) and Afrique 2000 (Brussels and Paris), City Press (Johannesburg), and The Monitor (Kampala).
+Professor Mazrui also wrote syndicated articles on behalf of the United Nations Alliance of Civilizations, New York, USA.

 Dr. Mazrui's most influential articles of the last forty years have been republished by Africa World Press in three volumes under the overall editorship of Dr. Toyin Falola of the University of Texas.
 Mazrui's "Millennium Harvard lectures" have been published under the title, The African Predicament and the American Experience: A Tale of Two Edens (Westport and London: Praeger, 2004).

-Dr. Mazrui has been awarded honorary doctorates by several universities in disciplines which have ranged from Divinity to Sciences of Human Development, from Humane Letters to Political Economy.
-He is also a former research fellow of the Center for Advanced Study in the Behavioral Sciences, Palo Alto, and the Hoover Institution on War, Revolution and Peace, Stanford, California.
-The President of Kenya has awarded him the National Honour of Commander of the Order of the Burning Spear [C.B.S.], First Class, and the President of South Africa has made him Grand Companion of Oliver Tambo (2007).
+Dr. Mazrui was awarded honorary doctorates by several universities in disciplines which have ranged from Divinity to Sciences of Human Development, from Humane Letters to Political Economy.
+He was also a former research fellow of the Center for Advanced Study in the Behavioral Sciences, Palo Alto, and the Hoover Institution on War, Revolution and Peace, Stanford, California.
+The President of Kenya awarded him the National Honour of Commander of the Order of the Burning Spear [C.B.S.], First Class, and the President of South Africa made him Grand Companion of Oliver Tambo (2007).

-Professor Mazrui is married and has five sons (Jamal, Al'Amin, Kim Abubakar, Farid Chinedu and Harith Ekenechukwu) and one adopted daughter (Grace Jennifer).
-Dr. Mazrui is a Kenyan.
+Professor Mazrui was married and had five sons (Jamal, Al'Amin, Kim Abubakar, Farid Chinedu and Harith Ekenechukwu) and one adopted daughter (Grace Jennifer).
+Dr. Mazrui was a Kenyan.
 One of his sons is also Kenyan and four are US citizens.